gnosis/dex-docs/docs/tutorial_bracket_strategy.md

 ## Withdrawing liquidity

-The withdrawal from the Gnosis Protocol is always done in two step: requesting withdrawals and the actual withdrawal transferring the funds.
+The withdrawal from the Gnosis Protocol is always done in two steps: Requesting and Claiming.

 ### Withdraw request